clizzin/missionbit/the-shell-game/roles.md

 #### mkdir `<name-of-directory>`
 `mkdir` stands for `make directory`.
 Write the name of the new directory on a Post-It, stick it to the floor in front of you, and draw a line connecting it to where you are standing. __If a directory with that name already exists, do not create a duplicate.
 Tell The User that directory already exists.__
 #### rm -r `<name-of-directory>`
 `rm -r` stands for `remove recursive`.
-Remove the Post-It with the directory they named, but only if it is directly connected to where you are currently standing.
+If a Post-It for the named directory is directly connected to where you are currently standing, remove it and everything attached to it.
 If the directory they named is not connected to you, tell them "directory not found", and suggest that they use `ls` to see what directories _are_ connected.
 #### bash `<name-of-shell-script>`
 `bash` is the name of the computer language you are using to give commands to The Shell.
 If the shell script they named is directly connected to where you are standing, ask The Referee to run it.
 #### mv `<name-of-file-to-move>` `<name-of-folder-where-you-want-to-move-the-file>`